Eat, sleep, surf, repeat

 Re-learn the basics of surfing to maximize your time and effort in every surf session.
 We all know – that the prime time of surfing is usually rather limited – so this article will work as an insight to know how to squeeze the maximum fun out of the time spent in the water.

-It’s always a good idea to overlook your experience and “learn the trade” to get really good at something.
+It’s always a good idea to overlook your experience and “learn the trade” to get good at something.

 Get proper gear